Will crash across your southern capes

 They see something that doesn’t fit their formula:

-And rather than consider the possibility that there might be value in the exploration — they take the easy way out:
+And rather than consider the possibility that there might be some value in the exploration — they take the easy way out:

 How could you know so much about someone — and miss something so obvious on a matter of world-altering magnitude?